Beetroot constipation supplies more water soluble fibre for the large bowel.

 It's God’s gift to the colon.
 The young taproots, about the size of a golf ball, are just the most delicious and simple solution to a serious health problem.
 It has a form of natural soluble fibre that makes the stool soft and easy to pass; so they are the very best cure for chronic sufferers of you know what.

 It's is a serious problem.
-Toxic bowel material needs to be passed every day or, allowed to build up in the colon, leads to many intestinal diseases including colorectal cancer and diverticulitis.
-It's also one of the many contributors to the question of what causes headache?
+Toxic bowel material needs to be passed every day or, allowed to build up in the colon, leads to many intestinal diseases including colo-rectal cancer and diverticulitis.
+It is also one of the many contributors to the question of what causes headache?

 Hence my interest as a chiropractor; about ten to twenty percent of any practice is made of patients suffering from misery in the upper neck and head.